Spend a Fun Day at Paradise Beach in Cozumel, Mexico

 I share this because you can do your due diligence and research before you leave on your cruise.
 It’s good to have this knowledge to avoid miscommunication and scams.

-Since Paradise Beach Club was a spur-of-the-moment decision for us, and since I couldn’t recall these details before getting there, we rolled with it.
-It was a Sunday and a slow day for the beach club; perhaps they decided on a different set of rules, or maybe they didn’t notice.
+We rolled with it since Paradise Beach Club was a spur-of-the-moment decision for us and since I couldn’t recall these details before getting there.
+It was a Sunday and a slow day for the beach club; perhaps they decided on a different set of rules or didn’t notice.

 Either way, $18 pp for a fun pass to use the water park, kayaks, paddleboards, and water hammock is a great deal.
 Here is more information on the fun pass on their site.